Ernesto Castro: President of the Legislative Assembly

 On 20 February 2023, Castro announced that he was running for re-election to the Legislative Assembly in the 2024 legislative election.
 He also stated that most deputies from Nuevas Ideas would also be seeking re-election.
 On 9 July 2023, Castro secured one of Nuevas Ideas' 16 nominations for the legislative seats of San Salvador.
 In December 2022, Castro stated that Nuevas Ideas aimed to win 70 seats in the Legislative Assembly, but after the reduction of legislative seats and municipalities, Castro stated that the party now aimed to win all 60 seats in the Legislative Assembly and all 44 municipalities.
 Castro's projections were criticized by opposition politicians who described them as being "undemocratic" ("antidemocrática") and an attempt to "concentrate power" ("concentrar el poder").
 In the lead up to the election, Castro attended four reunions with Salvadoran expatriates living in the United States; the four reunions Castro attended were held in Houston, Los Angeles, New York City, and Washington, D.C.
 Castro won re-election during the 2024 legislative election.

 On 1 May 2024, Castro was re-elected as the president of the Legislative Assembly.
+Castro is running for re-election in 2027.